-- Cardiovascular risk assessment: We encourage patients who are 45 yrs (male) or 55 yrs (female) old to come to our clinic for cardiovascular risk assessment.
+- Cardiovascular risk assessment: We encourage patients who are at or above 45 yrs (male) or 55 yrs (female) old to come to our practice for cardiovascular risk assessment.
 This checks your risk of cardiovascular diseases such as stroke, heart attack and peripheral vascular disease.
 For people with increased cardiovascular risk factors, we will screen as early as 35 years (male) or 45 years (female) old.
 Your ethnicity and genetics can increase your risk.
 For example, your cardiovascular risk increases if you are Maori, Indian subcontinent, Pacific Islanders, or you have a family history of cardiovascular diseases (have a father or brother who has known heart disease diagnosed under 55 years old, mother or sister under 65 years old).
 Other important cardiovascular risk factors include smoking, high blood pressure, high cholesterol, obesity, diabetes or have a family history of diabetes or if you are at risk of developing diabetes.
 The cardiovascular consultation involves two consultations.
 In the first consultation, the doctor or nurse will explore your risk factors for cardiovascular diseases and arrange blood tests and a urine test.
 In the second consultation, either the nurse or the doctor will explain your investigation results and discuss your cardiovascular risk and how to manage your risk factors.
 These may include weight management, smoking cessation, reduction of alcohol intake, healthy diet and medications as required.

 - Prostate cancer screening: if you are a man and over 50 years old and are concerned about the risks of prostate cancer, we encourage you to come in for a doctor’s consultation.
 The doctor will discuss the risks and benefits of the current prostate cancer screening test.